kamon-io/sbt-aspectj-runner/README.md

 ## Branches to look

-[The 'master' branch](https://github.com/kamon-io/sbt-aspectj-runner/tree/master) is where the development of the latest version lives on and the the main diference with the [The 'play-2.3.x' branch](https://github.com/kamon-io/sbt-aspectj-runner/tree/play-2.3.x) is the play version.
+The [master] branch is where the development of the latest version lives on and the the main diference with the [Play-2.3.x] branch is the play version.

 [sbt]: https://github.com/sbt/sbt
 [play]: https://www.playframework.com